Skip to Main Content

 • example: A/HRC/48/SR.45

-• Summary records were prepared from the 1st (2006) to the 6th (2007) sessions.
-Unofficial meeting summaries may be found in Press Releases from the UN Office at Geneva News and Media and the OHCHR Media Centre websites.
+• Unofficial meeting summaries may be found in Press Releases from the UN Office at Geneva News and Media and the OHCHR Media Centre websites.

 • As of 2011, preparation of summary records was postponed indefinitely (see para.
-2.56(a) of A/66/6 (Sect.2)).
+2.56(a) of A/66/6 (Sect.2))

 • As of 2021, decision 47/114, Strengthening documentation within the Human Rights Council, “decides that summary records shall be taken for meetings at which the Human Rights Council takes action on proposals and adopts the report on each session, starting from its forty-eighth session” (see page 244 of A/76/53)